dibyendumajumdar/programming/paxos.md

 1. Each process has access to persistent storage where it can record its current state.
 Processes may die but Paxos requires that a process should be able to recover its state from persistent storage.

 2. Processes communicate via messaging.
+Messages may be lost due to network issues.

 ## Goals of the algorithm

+1. The goal of Paxos is to achieve consensus on **a single value**.

+   > Once a value is chosen, all further attempts to get consensus will result in the same value.
+Hence Paxos in its basic form
+     cannot be used to select more than one value.

-1. The goal of Paxos is to achieve consensus on a single value.
-(This value may not be the value that a `proposer` originally wanted to get consensus on.
-This property ensures that Paxos can handle scenarios where a `proposer` has failed, and another
+   > The selected value in Paxos may not be the value that a `proposer` originally wanted to get consensus on.
+This property
-  `proposer` must therefore learn about the value that was last agreed on.)
+     ensures that Paxos can handle scenarios where a `proposer` has failed, and another `proposer` must therefore learn about the value that was last agreed on.

 ## Basic ideas